TehMuffinMoo/ibPS/docs/BloxOne/Generic Wrapper/Invoke-CSP.md

 ```

 ## DESCRIPTION
-This is a core function used by all cmdlets when querying the CSP (Cloud Services Portal), required when interacting with the BloxOne APIs.
+This is a core function used by all cmdlets when querying the CSP (Cloud Services Portal), required when interacting with the  Infoblox Portal APIs.

 ## EXAMPLES